rougier/nano-emacs/README.md

 ## GNU Emacs / N Λ N O

-**GNU Emacs / N Λ N O** is a set of configuration files for GNU Emacs such as to provide a nice and consistent look and feel as show below.
+**GNU Emacs / N Λ N O** is a set of configuration files for GNU Emacs such as to provide a nice and consistent look and feel as shown below.

 <div>
 <img src="./images/nano-emacs-light.png" width=47.5%>
 <img src="./images/nano-emacs-dark.png"  width=47.5%>
 </div>

 ### Requirements